Writing to Council

 • A copy of the proclamation wording.

 When your proclamation request is addressed during the correspondence section of the Regular Council meeting, Council will vote on a motion and may proclaim your event or day/week of special interest.
-Once proclaimed, Legislative Services will prepare the official proclamation and present it to the individual representing the organization/group, with the Mayor’s signature and gold seal of the Resort Municipality of Whistler.
+Once proclaimed, Legislative Services will prepare the official proclamation and present it to the individual representing the organization/group with the Mayor’s signature and gold seal of the Resort Municipality of Whistler.

 The Legislative Services Department may alter the wording, grammar and spelling of the proclamation to ensure consistency and correctness.

-Request to Light a Landmark
+Request to light a landmark

 Currently the only Whistler landmark that is available for Light Up requests is the Fitzsimmons Covered Bridge.
 Please include a cover letter addressed to “Mayor and Council” with information regarding your campaign or cause included in the subject matter for Council to review when considering your request at a Regular Council Meeting.
 Please note that light-up requests require 4 weeks notice and if the date of your event has already been requested we will not be able to accommodate you but will consider alternate dates if available.
 Weeks reserved for RMOW annually are: